Close Menu

 • Step 1: Open Disk Utility and select your disk from the left.

-• Step 2: Click First Aid on the top of the Disk Utility window.
+• Step 2: Click First Aid at the top of the Disk Utility window.

-• Step 3: Press Run in the pop-up windows to confirm the repair.
+• Step 3: Press Run in the pop-up window to confirm the repair.
 Wait till the process is finished.

 Recover Data and Reformat the Drive